 The European Commission approved the use of daclatasvir as part of combination therapy in August 2014, but it has not been approved in the United States.
-BMS withdrew its application for the combination of asunaprevir/daclatasvir from the FDA in late 2014, but the combination is approved for use in Japan.
+BMS withdrew its application for the combination of asunaprevir + daclatasvir from the FDA in late 2014, but the combination is approved for use in Japan.
 BMS also has phase 3 studies of the combination of daclatasvir, asunaprevir, and BMS-791325 in progress (UNITY 1, 2, and 3).

 In April 2014, AbbVie submitted an interferon-free combination to the FDA of paritaprevir/ritonavir (150/100mg) co-formulated with ombitasvir 25mg, dosed once daily, and dasabuvir 250mg with or without R (weight-based), dosed twice daily.
 This is known as the "3 DAA" or "3D" regimen.
-FDA approval is expected in late 2014.
+The FDA approved this combination on December 19, 2014, just after the CTAF public meeting.